-The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Australian Charities and Not-for-Profits Commission Act 2012 and Australian Accounting Standards - Simplified Disclosures.
-The Group is a not-for-profit entity for the purpose of preparing financial statements.
+These general purpose financial statements have been prepared in accordance with the requirements of the Australian Charities and Not-for-Profits Commission Act 2012, Australian Accounting Standards - Simplified Disclosures, Financial Statement Guidelines for Australian Higher Education Providers for the 2023 reporting period issued by the Department of Education and the Higher Education Support Act 2003.
+The Group is a not-for-profit entity for the purpose of preparing these consolidated financial statements.